wp-plugins/lightbox-plus/readme.txt

 License: GPLv2 and (components under MIT License) License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Lightbox Plus permits users to view larger versions of images, simple slide shows, videos and content all in an overlay.
+Lightbox Plus ColorBox permits users to view larger versions of images, simple slide shows, videos and content all in an overlay.

 == Description ==

-Lightbox Plus implements ColorBox as a lightbox image overlay tool for WordPress.  <a href="http://www.jacklmoore.com/colorbox">ColorBox</a> was created by Jack Moore and is licensed under the <a href="http://www.opensource.org/licenses/mit-license.php">MIT License</a>.
-Lightbox Plus for WordPress implements ColorBox as a lightbox image overlay tool for WordPress.
+Lightbox Plus ColorBox implements ColorBox as a lightbox image overlay tool for WordPress.  <a href="http://www.jacklmoore.com/colorbox">ColorBox</a> was created by Jack Moore and is licensed under the <a href="http://www.opensource.org/licenses/mit-license.php">MIT License</a>.
+Lightbox Plus ColorBox for WordPress implements ColorBox as a lightbox image overlay tool for WordPress.
 ColorBox was created by Jack Moore and is licensed under the MIT License.
-Lightbox Plus permits users to view larger versions of images without having to leave the current page.
+Lightbox Plus ColorBox permits users to view larger versions of images without having to leave the current page.
 Lightbox is able to add a lightbox to WordPress gallery images, display simple slide shows, video, forms and external content in overlays.
 The use of the dark or light background, which dims the page over which the image has been overlaid, also serves to highlight the image or video being viewed.
-Lightbox Plus captures the image title for display in the overlay.
+Lightbox Plus ColorBox captures the image title for display in the overlay.

-Lightbox Plus uses WordPress' built in jQuery library.
-Lightbox Plus also uses the <a href="http://simplehtmldom.sourceforge.net/" title="PHP Simple HTML DOM Parser">PHP Simple HTML DOM Parser</a> helper class to navigate page content for inserting the Lightbox attibutes into elements.
+Lightbox Plus ColorBox uses WordPress' built in jQuery library.
+Lightbox Plus ColorBox also uses the <a href="http://simplehtmldom.sourceforge.net/" title="PHP Simple HTML DOM Parser">PHP Simple HTML DOM Parser</a> helper class to navigate page content for inserting the Lightbox attibutes into elements.

 = Troubleshooting =

 Please read the <a href="http://www.23systems.net/plugins/lightbox-plus/frequently-asked-questions/">FAQ</a> first if you are having problems.

-We offer limited support for Lightbox Plus via the <a href="http://wordpress.org/support/plugin/lightbox-plus" title="Lightbox Plus Direct Support">support forums</a>.
+We offer limited support for Lightbox Plus ColorBox via the <a href="http://wordpress.org/support/plugin/lightbox-plus" title="Lightbox Plus ColorBox Direct Support">support forums</a>.

 For more in-depth support or if you need extra help you may place a service request using the form on the <a title="Get technical support for 23Systems free WordPress plugins" href="http://www.23systems.net/services/support/plugin-support/">Plugin Support Request</a> page.
 Due to the volume of questions, I cannot may not be able to offer individual support though in an effort to resolve the issue I may contact you.
-The issue may be resolved by a new release of Lightbox Plus but it does help me get a better understanding of the issue.
+The issue may be resolved by a new release of Lightbox Plus ColorBox but it does help me get a better understanding of the issue.

 = Requirements =